jacobwagner/Container_Test/README.md

 serviceParser.py : return a serviceDic which contains all the services. you could add service to services.json.

 in stack.py it provide container test and service test.

 container test will first update container info and generate two lists for running containers and stoped containers. then it will random choose one container to start or stop.

 service test first will get servicedic, then update service state. also service test needs to generate running list and stoped list. after get a random node it will create joblist for start/stop the service in the node.

 # Usage

-Usage : python main.py [container | service] [loglevel]
+usage: main.py [-h] [--act {container,service}]
+               [--log {critical,error,warning,debug,info,notest}] [--min MIN]
+               [--max MAX]

+Process Chaos creation.

+optional arguments:
+  -h, --help            show this help message and exit --act {container,service}
+                        Usage for act on container/service level,
+                        default=container
+  --log {critical,error,warning,debug,info,notest}
+                        Usage for log level, default=debug --min MIN             Usage for min sec, should be > 30 sec --max MAX             Usage for max sec, should be > 50 sec